 Budapest in November will offer you one of the most stunning autumn experiences in Europe.
 While the city is typically on the colder side this time of year, Budapest has more than enough to make the trip worth it.

-From thermal baths to warm your bones, to the Budapest Christmas market to raise your holiday spirit, Budapest offers one of the most stunning holiday experiences.
+From thermal baths to warm your bones, to the Budapest Christmas market to raise your holiday spirit, this European city offers one of the most stunning holiday experiences.

 2. Rome, Italy

-Rome offers a lot in the way of live entertainment for visitors in November.
+With its stunning architecture and historic sites, Rome needs little introduction, and offers a lot in the way of live entertainment for visitors in November.

 November is the time where Rome begins to cool off quite rapidly.
-Temperatures in Rome during the month of November are usually around the 15c – 19c mark.
+Temperatures in Rome during the month of November are usually around the 15c – 19c mark making it one of the best places to go in Europe in November for warm weather.

 Read more: How to see Rome in a day